Astor63/TPS-Mods/Gears Improvement/Items Improvement/Shields Improvement/Booster Shields Auto Pick-Up/ReadMe.md

 ### To do:

-- [ ] Check if I don't forget a Unique weapons somewhere in the game (maybe in DLC?).
+- [ ] Well... it seems to work correctly, so nothing I guess?

 ### Credits & Thanks:

-Inspired by [F*ck Reload Messages](https://github.com/BLCM/BLCMods/blob/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/soze/fuckreloadmessages.txt) created for BL2 by [Soze](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/soze).
-Such a Mod didn't seem to exist for TPS, though, so I took it upon myself to create one...
-In fact, to make the it compatible with TPS it was just necessary to add the *Laser Reload* part, the *SCAV Reload* part (which in fact is *Bandit Reload*) and few Unique weapons... so it wasn't that hard!
-All the credits go to [Soze](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/soze) for the idea.
+Inspired by [Gear Overhaul 1.36](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Orudeon/Gear%20Overhaul%201.36.txt) created for BL2 by [Orudeon](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Orudeon).
+Such a Mod didn't seem to exist for TPS, though, so I took it upon myself to create some gears improvements (one by one).
+All the credits go to [Orudeon](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Orudeon) for the idea.

 ### Note: